 - Rentals in Ireland, Israel, and Jamaica, aren’t eligible

 - Collision damage waiver only covers damage to your car, and doesn’t cover damage to other peoples’ cars, or injuries, so it could still make sense to have other insurance

 If you are a small business and want to minimize annual fees on your business cards while also getting some coverage for your car rental, the Ink Business Cash℠ Credit Card is tough to beat.

 Do note that there’s also the Ink Business Preferred℠ Credit Card, which is the premium version of this card, and offers the same car rental coverage.
 The benefit with the Preferred is that it offers 3x points on travel (including car rentals), and also has no foreign transaction fees, making it even better for international rentals.
-There are lots of other perks to picking up the card, like a welcome bonus of 80,000 Ultimate Rewards points upon completing minimum spend, which I consider to be the best welcome bonus being offered by any card.

 Personally I view these two cards as complements and not substitutes, so I think there’s potentially huge value in having both of them.